fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>URL is the download link for the artifact output of the last Bucket sync.</p>
+<p>URL is the fetch link for the artifact output of the last Bucket sync.</p>
 </td>
 </tr>
 <tr>